 \subsubsection{Accuracy of the LNA}

 The LNA accurately approximates the master equation in specific contexts.
-As discussed in SI (see section \ref{app:lna}), the LNA is derived using the Central Limit Theorem, as $\Omega$ tends to $\infty$, as an approximation of the probability distribution function satisfying the master equation.
+As discussed in SM (see Section~\ref{app:lna}), the LNA is derived using the Central Limit Theorem as $\Omega$ tends to $\infty$, providing an approximation of the probability distribution function satisfying the master equation.
 As a result, we expect the LNA to be accurate when $\Omega$ is sufficiently large.
-The value of $\Omega$ needed to ensure accuracy depends on the characteristics of the system's dynamics and the length of time internal where the approximation is sought.
+The value of $\Omega$ needed to ensure accuracy depends on the characteristics of the system's dynamics and the length of time interval where the approximation is sought.

 For any given finite $\Omega$, if the LNA accurately represents the distribution of the state of a given system at some time-point, it is expected to maintain this accuracy for a subsequent short time interval (see \cite{Wallace2012}).
 The duration for which the LNA remains accurate is influenced by the dynamics of the system and the level of stochasticity present.
 For instance, it was observed in \cite{Minas2017} that for periodic systems with a moderate size $\Omega$, the time interval over which the LNA retains its accuracy is approximately equal to the period of the system.